This easy, vegan 5-minute black bean dip is perfect for your next get-together, or keep it on hand for afternoon snacking.

-This easy black bean dip recipe (or any of my favorite Healthy Dips for Entertaining & Snacking) fits the bill on three levels – easy, healthy and delicious.
+This zesty black bean dip recipe (or any of my favorite Healthy Dips for Entertaining & Snacking) fits the bill on three levels – easy, healthy and delicious.
 And even better, it takes about 5 minutes to make and uses spices found in most pantries.
 Short prep time is always a welcome bonus!

-Throw all of the ingredients into a food processor and puree until smooth.
+Throw all of the ingredients, except for the cilantro, into a food processor and puree until smooth.
 Scrape down the sides, add the minced cilantro and pulse briefly to combine.
 That’s it!

 A couple of tricks to remember.
 First be sure that the canned black beans are drained and well rinsed.
 Dump the content of the can into a fine mesh sieve and run it under cold water, shaking slightly so that the beans are well rinsed.
 Once the water is off, shake some more to drain the beans.

-Each ¼ cup serving contains about 80 calories, 0.3 grams of fat and 5.3 grams of fiber and 0 mg of cholesterol.
+Each ¼ cup serving contains about 80 calories, 0.3 grams of fat, 5.3 grams of fiber and 0 mg of cholesterol.
 Not too shabby!
-(Scroll down to the recipe for more nutritional data.)
+(Scroll down to the recipe card for more nutritional data.)

 According to Medical News Today, black beans are a good source of fiber, potassium, Vitamin B6, selenium, iron, magnesium, calcium and zinc.
 These various nutrients can have a positive effect on heart health and gut health, as well as other various health concerns.